mjschaub/python-game-project/README.md

 # python-game-project
-This contains the source code for a school project I was a part of with a partner.
+This contains the source code for a school project I was a part of with a partner my senior year of high school.
 Feel free to try it out.

 ## Setup